-The Missouri River still contributes its tint, and something of its personality, to the Mississippi a few miles north of St. Louis.
+The Missouri River1 still contributes its tint, and something of its personality, to the Mississippi a few miles north of St. Louis.
 It curves around the point called Columbia Bottom with a flourish, nuzzles past two faintly discernable wing dams, embraces a small island with a seasonal slough, and yields itself to the Mississippi.
 Diesel-powered towboats drive long strings of barges back and forth between Minneapolis, Minnesota, and Baton Rouge, Louisiana, and some begin up the Missouri as far as Sioux City, Iowa.
 Cargoes include petroleum and related products, coal and coke, iron and steel, chemicals, grain, sand and gravel, and sulfur.

 Dimly visible near the corner at lower right, almost opposite the debouchment of the Missouri, is the mouth of the Cahokia Creek Diversion Channel, where an interpretive center is under construction (beginning in the summer of 2001) at the Lewis and Clark State Historic Site.

 Wood River, which lent its name to the Corps of Discovery's cantonment of the winter of 1803-1804, is out of sight, somewhere at upper right.

 The recent history of its riverine perigrinations can more or less clearly be read in the landforms and riparian vegetation evident in Jim Wark's photograph.
 The confluence today is thought to be several miles south of where it was in 1804, and a mile or two to the east.